Religion in the Soviet Union: Christianity

-Orthodox
+Orthodox Christianity

 Orthodox Christians constituted a majority of believers in the Soviet Union.
 In the late 1980s, three Orthodox churches claimed substantial memberships there: the Russian Orthodox Church, the Georgian Orthodox Church, and the Ukrainian Autocephalous Orthodox Church (AOC).
 They were members of the major confederation of Orthodox churches in the world, generally referred to as the Eastern Orthodox Church.
 The first two functioned openly and were tolerated by the state, but the Ukrainian AOC was not permitted to function openly.
 Parishes of the Belarusian Autocephalous Orthodox Church reappeared in Belarus only after the dissolution of the Soviet Union, but they did not receive recognition from the Belarusian Exarchate of the Russian Orthodox Church, which controls Belarusian eparchies.

 Russian Orthodox Church

-According to both Soviet and Western sources, in the late 1980s the Russian Orthodox Church had over 50 million believers but only about 7,000 registered active churches.
+According to both Soviet and Western sources, in the late 1980s, the Russian Orthodox Church had over 50 million believers but only about 7,000 registered active churches.
 Over 4,000 of these churches were located in the Ukrainian Republic (almost half of them in western Ukraine).
 The distribution of the six monasteries and ten convents of the Russian Orthodox Church was equally disproportionate: only two of the monasteries were located in the Russian Soviet Federative Socialist Republic, with another two in Ukraine and one each in Belarus and Lithuania.
 Seven convents were located in Ukraine and one each in Moldova, Estonia, and Latvia.

 Georgian Orthodox Church

 The Georgian Orthodox Church, another autocephalous member of Eastern Orthodoxy, was headed by a Georgian patriarch.
 In the late 1980s it had 15 bishops, 180 priests, 200 parishes, and an estimated 2.5 million followers.
-In 1811 the Georgian Orthodox Church was incorporated into the Russian Orthodox Church, but it regained its independence in 1917, after the fall of the Tsar.
-Nevertheless, the Russian Orthodox Church did not officially recognize its independence until 1943.
+In 1811, the Georgian Orthodox Church was incorporated into the Russian Orthodox Church, but it regained its independence in 1917, after the fall of the Tsar.
+Nevertheless, the Russian Orthodox Church did not officially recognise its independence until 1943.

 Ukrainian Autocephalous Orthodox Church

 The Ukrainian AOC separated from the Russian Orthodox Church in January 1919, when the short-lived Ukrainian state adopted a decree declaring autocephaly of the Ukrainian Orthodox Church.
 Its independence was reaffirmed by the Bolsheviks in the Ukrainian Republic, and by 1924 it had 30 bishops, almost 1,500 priests, nearly 1,100 parishes, and between 4 and 6 million members.

 From its inception, the Ukrainian AOC faced the hostility of the Russian Orthodox Church in the Ukrainian Republic.
 In the late 1920s, Soviet authorities accused it of nationalist tendencies.
-In 1930 the government forced the church to reorganize as the "Ukrainian Orthodox Church", and few of its parishes survived until 1936.
+In 1930 the government forced the church to reorganise as the "Ukrainian Orthodox Church", and few of its parishes survived until 1936.
 Nevertheless, the Ukrainian AOC continued to function outside the borders of the Soviet Union, and it was revived on Ukrainian territory under the German occupation during World War II.
 In the late 1980s, some of the Orthodox faithful in the Ukrainian Republic appealed to the Soviet government to reestablish the Ukrainian AOC.